 - A similar NIH cap was proposed in 2017 at 10% but was blocked by bipartisan opposition in Congress.

-- Now (2025): Republicans control the House, Democrats control the Senate.
+- 2025 Republicans control both the House and Senate.

 Why It Matters